Department of Justice is now the Department of Communities and Justice. Find out more >

 You need to take your affidavit to an authorised person before you sign it.
 The authorised person will ask you to swear (religious oath) or affirm (non-religious oath) that the contents of your affidavit is true, and then ask you to sign each page of your affidavit.

 After they have witnessed your signing the affidavit, the authorised person will also sign each page and any annexures or exhibits.

 If you need to correct any errors, cross out the error and put your initials next to the change.
 The witness must also put their initials next to the change.

 Swearing is also known as swearing an oath.
 A person who believes in a god can swear by their god that the affidavit is true.
 The authorised person may offer them a Bible or other relevant holy book to hold while they swear the oath.

 An affirmation is a solemn declaration of truth, without any reference to a god.

 You only need to file and serve the affidavit when you are ordered to do so by the court.
-If you are ordered to file an affidavit you can do this at the court where the matter is being heard.
+If you are ordered to file an affidavit, you can do this online or at the registry where the court is located.

-Make sure the affidavit is filed and served by the date ordered by the court.
-The court might not allow the affidavit to be used as evidence if it is filed or served late.
+Make sure your affidavit is filed and served by the date ordered by the court.
+The court might not allow your affidavit to be used as evidence if it is filed or served late.